pioterolech/blockchaincom-example/README.md

     ExchangeSymbolsRepository - business logic layer, coordinates work between datasources ExchangeApp - main app module with presentation layer

+## TDD:
+    ExchangeRemoteDataSource is the only module that contains unit and integration tests There was no time to provide more tested code but all classes are testable.

 ## Simplified architecture diagram:
 ![Screenshot](simplified-diagram.png)